 2 eggs, 1/4 cup melted butter, 1-1/4 cups sugar, 2 tablespoons orange juice, grated rind one orange, 1 cup flour, 1/4 teaspoon allspice, 1/2 teaspoon cinnamon, 1 teaspoon salt, 3 teaspoons baking powder, 4-1/2 cups soft bread crumbs.

 Beat eggs, stir in butter.
 Beat in sugar and add orange juice and rind.
 Sift flour, spices, and baking powder.
 Stir into egg mixture and add the fresh crumbs — they must be fine.

-Beat the eggs until light, add the rolled oats, sugar, salt, flavouring, chopped nuts, and melted butter.
-Drop by spoonfuls on a buttered baking sheet and bake in a moderate oven.
+Beat the eggs until light, add the rolled oats, sugar, salt, flavoring, chopped nuts, and melted butter.
+Drop by spoonfuls on a buttered baking sheet and bake in a moderate oven (350°F).